NileshPandit2601/SmartPricer-ML-Powered-Price-Prediction-for-Computer-Gear/README.md

 - Actual vs Predicted Log Prices
 - Residual Plot
-- Distribution of Residuals
-- (Optional) Feature Importances (for tree-based models)

 These plots were created using `matplotlib` and `seaborn` to analyze model behavior and check for overfitting.

 ---